Puebla (city): Parks, squares and districts

 The historical and cultural value of Puebla's architecture is a major reason the city was chosen as a UNESCO World Heritage Site.
+In addition, UNESCO recognizes Puebla as a "Design City".
 Various styles and techniques such as Baroque, Renaissance and Classic are represented here in over 5,000 buildings included in the catalogue.
 The historic centre is filled with churches, monasteries, mansions and the like, mostly done in gray cantera stone, red brick and decorated with multicolored tiles.
 Puebla is also considered to be the "cradle of Mexican Baroque" both in architecture and in the decorative arts, and one of the five most important colonial cities in Mexico.

 In spite of the many shopping malls that exist in Puebla today, the Zócalo, the main square, remains the cultural, political and religious center of the city.
 Many notable buildings surround the Zocalo including City Hall, the Casa de los Muñecos and the cathedral.
 Most of the streets in Puebla are named on a numbering system, which centers on the northwest corner of the Zocalo.
 El Parián is an arts and crafts market, within walking distance of the plaza.
 It consists mostly of permanent stalls but there is an area provided for vendors who visit and sell their wares on blankets spread on the ground.

+Popular parks in Puebla include Parque Ecologico, Parque del Arte, and Laguna San Baltazar.

 Cuexcomate is a geyser cone thirteen meters tall with a diameter of 23 meters.
 The geyser is inactive and located in the La Libertad neighborhood of the city of Puebla.
 There is a spiral staircase going down into the crater itself.

 Cuexcomate was mistakenly called the smallest volcano in the world due to its shape.
 However, this is a geyser, not a volcano.
 The word Cuexcomate comes from the Nahuatl "clay pot" or "place to keep" and has been used to store meals and dispose of dead bodies.